Activities & Days Out / 20 June, 2023 / My Baba

-Without a cloud in sight and the sun beaming down, picnic weather has finally arrived in London.
-But where is the best place to dine al fresco in the city?
-We’ve put together a round up of our favourite parks and outdoor spaces, so pack up your picnic basket and blankets and enjoy a family picnic at one of these sunshine spots.
+Are you looking for the best picnic spots in London?
+We’ve put together a round-up of our favourite parks and outdoor spaces, so pack up your picnic basket and blankets and enjoy a family picnic at one of these sunshine spots.

-Sitting at sixty metres above sea level, Primrose Hill is a hot spot for a picnic with a view.
+Sitting at sixty metres above sea level, Primrose Hill is a brilliant London picnic hot spot with a fabulous view.
 Forming part of Regent’s Park, Primrose Hill’s panoramic city views make it very popular summer hangout.
 When the sunshine gets a little too much, grab some refreshments at The Honest Sausage or The Garden cafe.
 If you’d like to make a day of it in Regent’s Park, spend a few hours in London Zoo where there are always plenty of family activities taking place.

 One of the oldest Royal Parks, Greenwich park is bound to be an old favourite.
 Set up camp at the top of the hill to enjoy river and city views.
 Catch glimpses of the small herd of deer who’ve made their home in park.
 Discover the secrets of the Royal Observatory and stand on the meridian line.
 Expect live bands from the bandstand and while away a few hours watching the children play in the playground.

 A solid favourite amongst south Londoners, Richmond Park is a fantastic picnic spot.
 With a whopping 2,500 acres of park, you’re never in any worry of being too close to fellow picnickers so can enjoy a secluded family picnic just about anywhere in the park.
 If you’re lucky, you’ll catch a glimpse of the Richmond deer and the rest of the wildlife in this beautiful green space.